hoangphuc3117/paddle_layout_analysis_demo/README.md

 - The application automatically manages memory between requests

 ### Model Loading Issues
+- **Kaggle Models**: Click "Download Models from Kaggle" and ensure you have internet connectivity
-- Ensure all model files are present in the `models/` directory
+- **Local Models**: Ensure all model files are present in the `models/` directory
 - Check that model files are not corrupted
+- Verify the kagglehub package is installed: `pip install kagglehub`

+### Kaggle Hub Issues
+- **Download Failed**: Check your internet connection and verify the Kaggle model repository exists
+- **Authentication Error**: For private models, ensure Kaggle API credentials are configured
+- **Permission Error**: Make sure the application has write permissions to download models

 ### Deployment Issues
 - Verify all dependencies are listed in `requirements.txt`
 - Check Railway logs for specific error messages
+- Ensure kagglehub is included in requirements.txt for cloud deployments